Precious Stones & Metals · HS 7103.1 · verified suppliers & live price

 Sapphire (Blue) (Scrap/Recycled) is priced at approximately $685.92 per carat on the live Genesis Index.
 Request a quote for a firm, escrow-protected offer.

-Sapphire (Blue) (Scrap/Recycled) carries a Genesis Sourcing Index of 16/100 (Emerging), based on 0 verified suppliers across 0 countries on the network and live benchmark pricing.
-The Genesis sourcing desk assembles firm offers for you.
+Sapphire (Blue) (Scrap/Recycled) carries a Genesis Sourcing Index of 69/100 (Strong), based on 59 verified suppliers across 3 countries on the network and live benchmark pricing.
+Sourcing is strong — competitive firm offers typically return fast.

 Request a quote on Genesis Trade.
 Payment is held by Escrow.com — a US-licensed, regulated escrow provider — and released only after independent inspection and your confirmation of the goods.